BananaPukeh/ac3-video-converter/readme.md

 # Running it locally
 If you want to run it locally, I suppose you know what you are doing.

+**Prerequisites**
+- Python 3
+- FFMPEG (also in your path)

 Tested on Python 3.8.5

 `pip install -r requirements.txt`

 Note Before running:

 The script uses environment variables to locate your library, interval time and other settings.
 Make sure the script can find them.
 For testing purposes it is reccomended to use `./demo_libraries/movies;./demo_libraries/shows` as value for `libraries` with your own content.

 I used VSCode for developing and added them to `./vscode/launch.json`

+*Dolby Digital, Dolby Digital Plus and Dolby TrueHD are trademarks of Dolby Laboratories.*